-6.3 Transactions with other related parties
+6.3 Transactions with related parties

 Transactions with related parties are made at arm's length and on normal commercial terms.
-Outstanding balances at 31 December 2017 and 31 December 2016 are unsecured, non-interest bearing and settlement occurs in cash or through inter-company accounts as necessary.
+Outstanding balances at 31 December 2018 and 31 December 2017 are unsecured, non-interest bearing and settlement occurs in cash or through inter-company accounts as necessary.

-The Group provides administrative services to AMP Wealth Management New Zealand Limited and Spicers Portfolio Management Limited (amalgamated from September 2017 with AdviceFirst Limited).
+The Group provides administrative services to AMP Wealth Management New Zealand Limited and AdviceFirst Limited.
 The Group also receives administrative services from AMP Services Limited (Australia) and investment services from AMP Capital Investors Limited and AMP Capital Investors (New Zealand) Limited.